astronomer/astro-sdk/README.md

 ## Merging data

-To merge data into an existing table in situations where there MIGHT be conflicts, the `aql.merge` function adds data to a table with either an "update" or "ignore" strategy.
+To merge data into an existing table in situations where there might be conflicts, the `aql.merge` function adds data to a table with either an "update" or "ignore" strategy.
 The "ignore" strategy does not add values that conflict, while the "update" strategy overwrites the older values.
 This function only handles basic merge statements.
 Use the `run_raw_sql` function for complex statements.